-3.2 Risk management
+2.2.
+Risk Management

-The vacation care coordinator must ensure a risk assessment is carried out prior to the excursion to determine the safety and appropriateness of any excursion.
+The educator in charge of planning the activity must ensure a risk assessment is carried out prior to the excursion to determine the safety and appropriateness of any excursion.
 The risk assessment must:

 - Identify and assess risks that the excursion may pose to the safety, health or well-being of any child being taken on the excursion, and - Specify how the identified risks will be managed and minimised.